Mamoru Oshii

 Mamoru Oshii (押井 守, Oshii Mamoru) is a Japanese filmmaker, television director and writer.
 Famous for his philosophy-oriented storytelling, Oshii has directed a number of acclaimed anime films, including Urusei Yatsura 2: Beautiful Dreamer (1984), Angel's Egg (1985), Patlabor 2: The Movie (1993), and Ghost in the Shell (1995).
-He also holds the distinction of having created the first ever OVA, Dallos (1983).
+He also holds the distinction of directing the first ever OVA, Dallos (1983).
 As a writer, Oshii has worked as a screenwriter, and occasionally as a manga writer and novelist.
 His most notable works as a writer include the manga Kerberos Panzer Cop (1988–2000) and its feature film adaptation Jin-Roh: The Wolf Brigade (1999).

 For his work, Oshii has received and been nominated for numerous awards, including the Palme d'Or and Leone d'Oro (Golden Lion).
 He has also attracted praise from many directors, including James Cameron, Steven Spielberg and The Wachowskis, especially for his work on Ghost in the Shell.

 Career

 Early career (1977–1982)

+Oshii has said he had an interest in Christianity and the Bible from an early age.
+In an interview with Animerica magazine in 1996 that "I really liked the Bible when I was a little boy.
+And when I was a student, at one point I was planning to enter a seminary, but I didn't.
+Even now, though, I read the Bible sometimes."

 As a student, Mamoru Oshii was fascinated by the film La Jetée by Chris Marker.
 He also repeatedly watched European cinema, such as films by Federico Fellini, Ingmar Bergman, Michelangelo Antonioni and Jean-Pierre Melville.
 These filmmakers, together with Jean-Luc Godard, Andrei Tarkovsky and Jerzy Kawalerowicz, would later serve as influences for Oshii's own cinematic career.
 He was also influenced by his father, who was a cinephile.

 In 1976, he graduated from Tokyo Gakugei University.
 The following year, he entered Tatsunoko Productions and worked on his first anime as a storyboard artist on Ippatsu Kanta-kun.
 During this period at Tatsunoko, Oshii worked on many anime as a storyboard artist, most of which were part of the Time Bokan television series.
 In 1980, he moved to Studio Pierrot under the supervision of his mentor, Hisayuki Toriumi.